openair-collective/openair-violet/README.md

 # openair-violet
-We are working off of the designs provided by Dr Tao Wang to produce the first designs for the OpenAir Voilent, the worlds first open hardware Direct Air Carbon Capture (DACC) Machine.
+We are working off of the designs provided by Dr Tao Wang to produce the first designs for the OpenAir Violet, the worlds first open hardware Direct Air Carbon Capture (DACC) Machine.

 This is very much a work in progress, but below if the diagram of what we are putting together.